Why your best productivity days start with wellness data

 5. Nutrition and energy trackers: feeding your cognitive peak

 Food timing and composition affect cognitive performance more than most people realize.
 Blood glucose stability is linked to sustained focus [6].
-Nutritional deficiencies in B vitamins, magnesium, and omega-3s correlate with brain fog and focus problems – nutrients that are structural and functional prerequisites for neurotransmitter synthesis and neuronal membrane integrity [7].
+Nutritional deficiencies in B vitamins, magnesium, and omega-3s affect neurotransmitter synthesis and cognitive function – these nutrients are structural and functional prerequisites for neuronal membrane integrity and neurotransmitter production [7].

 Cronometer is primarily a nutrition tracker, but it reveals which micronutrients you are actually getting and which you are missing.
 Many people discover they are deficient in magnesium or iron while eating “healthy” – information that directly explains their afternoon crashes.